Top-Rated Texas Railroad Accident Attorneys

-Industrial shipping is built on the nation’s railroad network, but when companies prioritize profits over safety or maintenance, people get hurt.
-Our job is to make sure those people have everything they need to get back on their feet, while forcing the companies at fault to change their behavior.
+Industrial shipping is built upon the nation’s railroad network, but when companies prioritize profits over safety or maintenance, people get hurt.
+Our job is to make sure those people have everything they need to get back on their feet while forcing the companies at fault to change their behavior.
 We live for a challenge because it represents a chance to make our clients’ lives better.
 That’s why we never stop fighting.

-Train accident survivors are facing the worst circumstances of their lives.
+Train accident survivors face the worst circumstances of their lives.
 It is our firm’s duty to not only provide aggressive representation but to ensure our clients get the best care and largest recoveries possible.
 The stakes are high: the money we win for our clients is often all they’ll have to live on for the rest of their lives.

 Unmatched Success in Train Accident Cases

 Our Houston, TX firm represented a woman who was struck by a Union Pacific train.
 After losing her friends during a night out, she was resting near some railroad tracks.
 Minutes later, a train approached.
-The operators of the train saw her unmoving body on the tracks, but they made no attempt to stop the train.
+The operators of the train saw her unmoving body on the tracks but made no attempt to stop the train.
 Our client lost her leg and multiple fingers and suffered severe brain damage as a result of the incident.

 Our Texas railroad accident lawyers worked tirelessly to build a case that proved the train operators could have avoided striking our client if they had taken proper action.